 Liz Hutchinson of Punta Gorda, Florida, graduated from the College of William and Mary.
 Her art education includes the Columbus College of Art and Design and classes at Ringling School of Art & Design.
 In 1999, Liz opened Red Hat Studio in Punta Gorda, which offers classes in oil and acrylic painting, stained glass, and mural design.

-Murals: Captivating Charlotte County, Nature’s Harmony, Lest We Forget, and Harbor Bridges
+Murals: Original Captivating Charlotte County, Nature’s Harmony, Lest We Forget, Harbor Bridges

 David Lackey of Nokomis, Florida, graduated from Central Michigan University with a major in art and then drafted in the U.S. Army and sent to Vietnam.
 During basic training, he was commissioned to paint a mural in the Fort Knox mess hall.
 He went on to paint many murals in Michigan and later in Florida.
 David also paints portraits and landscapes and has won awards for his sculpture portraits in clay and bronze.

-Murals: The Great Sculling Race, Early Days of Women’s Professional Golf, and A Hunter’s Paradise
+Murals: The Great Sculling Race, Early Days of Women’s Professional Golf, A Hunter’s Paradise

 Charles Peck of Punta Gorda, Florida, attended FSU on the GI Bill, studying drawing and painting.
 He has worked as a traveling portrait sketch artist and plein air painter and has murals in Port Huron, Michigan, Tallahassee, Arcadia, and Lake Placid, Florida.